hkebbi/FortiCNAPP_POV-toolbox/CWPP/Kubernetes/EKS/README.md

   --set 'tolerations[0].operator=Exists'
 ```

+To set multiple tolerations for the Lacework FortiCNAPP agent, set an array of desired tolerations in one of the following ways:

 #### ✅ 3.2.
 Method-2.
 Deploy Agent Using values.yaml file:
 The values.yaml file is the configuration file for a Helm chart.